 By default, if either condition fails, DarkShield will generate a failed masking result and leave the original annotation unredacted.
 The File Mask Context also provides options for how to handle these issues by specifying the onEncodingError and/or onTextOverflow options:

-The demo can be found under the pdf-image folder.
+A demo for PDFs can be found under the pdf-image folder.
 Both the PDF and image are a form containing a name and two social security numbers.
 In this example, DarkShield will redact the first five digits of the social security numbers and format-preserving-encrypt the name.
 Note that for the image masking, a black box redaction is applied instead.

 Here is a snippet of the original PDF file along with the masked result: